Congratulations to the 2019 Award Winners!

 The CVMA’s California Animal Hall of Fame, created in 1990, celebrates the companion and working animals of California and the veterinarians who care for them.
 The winning animal’s care provider is recognized at the Pacific Veterinary Conference as well.

 It is the CVMA’s honor and pleasure to recognize significant contributions to the veterinary profession!
 The announcement of the award recipients is the highlight of the Pacific Veterinary Conference.
 We invite all readers to take a moment and ask, “Who has stood out in the crowd?
 Who has made a difference?”
-Then, send your nomination packet to the CVMA by the deadline of December 31, 2016.
-In June 2017 you can join your colleagues in Long Beach in applauding the recipients of these prestigious awards!
+Then, send your nomination packet to the CVMA by the deadline of January 10, 2019.
+In June 2020 you can join your colleagues in San Francisco in applauding the recipients of these prestigious awards!